kumahq/kuma-website/src/production/gateway/built-in.md

 ---

-The builtin gateway is integrated into the core Kuma control plane.
+The builtin gateway is integrated into the core {{ site.mesh_product_name }} control plane.
-You can configure gateway listeners and routes to service directly using Kuma policies.
+You can configure gateway listeners and routes to service directly using {{ site.mesh_product_name }} policies.

 The builtin gateway is configured on a `Dataplane`: